 Early Byzantine Excavations at Çadır Höyük in Central Anatolia

-Excavations at the site of Çadır Höyük (Fig. 1 and 2), 22 km from the trading town of Sorgun in the Yozgat Province, Turkey, commenced on July 14, 2005, and closed August 13.
+Excavations at the site of Çadır Höyük, 22 km from the trading town of Sorgun in the Yozgat Province, Turkey, commenced on July 14, 2005, and closed August 13.
 During several days after field excavations closed, we processed materials in the laboratory in preparation for further study in the United States.
 The team departed Turkey by August 18.

 We are particularly pleased with the results of our 2005 Season because we were successful in answering all of the questions posed for our targeted periods.
 This report outlines our proposed questions for the Byzantine periods and our resulting answers to these questions retrieved during our 5-week field season.

 On the first day of formal excavations we laid out and cleared our new 10 x 10 m trench (designated 940.980) just east of the original 2001 trench (designated 940.970).
 Even in removing the upper 10 cm of topsoil in our new 10 x 10 m trench we began uncovering architectural remains.
-By season's end we had an entire trench excavated to a depth of 1.5 meters, and had exposed at least two phases of occupation, including 1–2 meter-high wall remains and a flagstone floor (Fig. 3 and 4), plaster floors, a hearth, and substantial ceramic collections.
+By season's end, we had an entire trench excavated to a depth of 1.5 meters, and had exposed at least two phases of occupation, including the remains of a 1–2 meter-high wall and a flagstone floor, plaster floors, a hearth, and substantial ceramic collections.
 Without a doubt, the Terrace was heavily built and occupied during the Byzantine periods at Çadır.

 The excavations on the Terrace enabled us to make substantial strides toward answering the research questions posed above.
 Following are our preliminary assessments of the nature of the Çadır Byzantine occupation.